 French entrepreneur and billionaire Xavier Niel is looking for the best programmers for his projects.
 In France, however, he could not find them in 2013, so he set up a smart school to raise them.
 He found École 42 in Paris, where are no teachers, and where students are repairing each other’s work.

 The school already has a number of graduates.
-Still during the studies, about 80 percent of the students find jobs, and all of them have one at the end.
+Still, during their studies, about 80 percent of the students find jobs, and all of them have one at the end.

 “We do not learn anything,” says Nicolas Sadirac, director of École.
 “Students have to create what they need,” he adds.
 Every morning, at 08:42, they get a project that they have 48 hours to work on, so they can work on multiple tasks at any given time and they can dispose of their time as they see fit.